 Listen to his story (this story is from Zambia but will be similar to other nations in Africa):

 My name is Douglas Mazimba.
-I am 39 years old, a father of three wonderful children; Grace, Benjamin and Gauis.
+I am 39 years old, a father of three wonderful children; Grace, Benjamin, and Gauis.
 I am married to Sera.
-My wife and I are Zambians; we live in rural part of Zambia in the Copperbelt.
+My wife and I are Zambians; we live in a rural part of Zambia in the Copperbelt.
 Zambia is a landlocked country in Central Africa with a population of 14 million.

 I gave my life to the Lord in 1993 after a lengthy battle with sin during the time when I thought within myself I had the power to stop sin and that I was still young with enough time to change.